pnp/cli-microsoft365/docs/docs/cmd/spo/knowledgehub/knowledgehub-get.md

 ## Examples

-Gets the Knowledge Hub Site URL for your tenant
+Gets the Knowledge Hub Site URL for your tenant.

 ```sh
 m365 spo knowledgehub get